 You seek out powder wherever possible and don’t even bother going to the mountain when there is no powder (or you have a specific board just for powder days).

-You are at home surfing the powder or carving the groomers.
-But mostly, the backcountry (off-piste) is your country and chutes, speed, bowls and trees are your friends.
+Freerider's are at home surfing powder or carving groomers.
+But mostly, the backcountry (and off-groomer/off-piste) is your country - and chutes, speed, bowls, cliffs and trees are your friends.

 You struggle to fathom the need for a board to be able to go in both directions - there’s only one way down the mountain baby!

-You don’t care for the park – you just want to explore the whole mountain all day (everyday if you could!).
+You don’t care for the park (or have a separate board for that) - you just want to explore the whole mountain all day (everyday if you could!).

-You want a bit of everything.
-You want one board to be able to take you over the whole mountain, groomed trails, back country, uneven terrain, chutes, the park, you name it.
+All-Mountaineers do a bit of everything.
+But want one board to do everything on.
+You want one board to be able to take you over the whole mountain, groomed trails, back country, uneven terrain, trees, the park, you name it.

-As opposed to the next category (Free-Style Mountaineers) you will spend more of your time on the downhill than you would in the park or treating the whole mountain as a park.
+As opposed to the next category (All-Mountain Freestylers) you are a do-it-all rider that is leaning a little more towards freeride than freestyle.
 But freestyle would certainly come into your repertoire at times.

 Again your riding might be more aggressive or more casual and there are boards to suit both.

-You wonder why they don’t just turn the whole mountain into a park.
+You wouldn't be adverse to the whole mountain being a park.

-You don’t want a noodle (you want to ride the pipe too! and the occasional trail to rest up for your next park session) but the most important thing is that your board can handle the park and the rest of the mountain is just a nice scenic backdrop to help you enjoy the views on the lift ride!
+You don’t want a noodle - you need something that can handle a solid landing and have good pop, and you need something that can still ride a groomer - but mostly just on the way to the park - the most important thing is that your board can handle the park and the rest of the mountain is just a nice scenic backdrop to help you enjoy the views on the lift ride!

-You never leave the park (even to visit the pipe!) and you want your board to flex over those rails and boxes like a….. bendy piece of wood 🙂 - o.k. so I’ve never been good at metaphors - you get the drift!
+You want your board to flex over those rails and pipes like a….. bendy piece of wood 🙂 - o.k. so I’ve never been good at metaphors - you get the drift!